Target selection and brokering

 - The absence of the uri in either the invocation request or the target filter implies that the data attribute is data://local.

-If the invocation request does not specify a uri while the target filter declared a matching MIME type but either did not declare a uri, which implies that the data attribute is data://local, or explicitly declared the uri as uri=data://local, then the target filter is considered a MIME type match.
+If the invocation request does not specify a uri and the target filter declares a matching MIME type but either does not declare a uri, which implies that the data attribute is data://local, or explicitly declares the uri as data://local, then the target filter is considered a MIME type match.

 When an unbound invocation has multiple targets that are suitable, the invocation framework chooses a best fit target to invoke by using the brokering rules.
 Here are the rules that the selection process follows: